 An inspirational read but also one that has wonderfully practical advice about becoming self-confident.
 You begin by accepting the truth about yourself (Monday), and move on from there to identifying the lies you tell yourself (Wednesday), and so on.
 This is a great read because Dr. Leman is so funny while he literally shows you how to transform yourself into a confident person in 5 days.

 8. MARK GOULSTON - GET OUT OF YOUR OWN WAY

 We are our own worst enemies – this old saying comes to life in Goulston’s great book.
 Even though it is a fun read with lots of examples we can see in ourselves, it is packed with loads of practical advice for overcoming fear, anxiety, and a host of other emotions and thoughts that cause our lack of confidence.
 Once we slay those dragons, one by one, we emerge triumphant and confident.

 9. ADAM KHAN – SELF-HELP STUFF THAT WORKS

 Short chapters, easy to read, spliced with humor and advice for everyday situations.
 Khan doesn’t spend any time on deep philosophical or psychological meanings for our lack of confidence – he nails the behaviors and how to change them.
 350 pages of golden nuggets!

 10. RICHARD MACHOWICZ – UNLEASH THE WARRIOR WITHIN

 Machowicz was a Navy SEAL in his former life and has now translated all of what he learned to very practical steps for everyday people to gain self-confidence and realize their goals.
-For example, you complete every task on time, no matter what the conditions and your approach is always based on a single thought – failure is not an option.
+For example, you complete every task on time, no matter what the conditions, and your approach is always based on a single thought – failure is not an option.
 And it’s all about the weapons you choose – knowledge, attitude, and commitment.
-The analogy to being a warrior on the battle field and being a warrior in life is really quite stunning.
+The analogy of being a warrior on the battlefield and being a warrior in life is really quite stunning.